 - (d) Outdoor uses and public places shall be designed to connect various buildings and promote pedestrian activity.
 Active use of the public spaces is desired to encourage increasing average length of stay within the project area. - (e) First floor facades shall be "active" to encourage pedestrian traffic throughout the project area. - (f) Signage shall be at a scale and aesthetic design appropriate to the size and type of project. - (g) Streetscape design shall compliment and be consistent with the project's architectural theme. - 7.
-A maintenance plan for all common areas including but not limited to, parking, sidewalks, public plazas, building facades and programming shall be required as part of the approval of the project. - 8.
-Rezoning to a Mixed Use Development District shall follow those procedures set forth in Article 3 and shall also include a site plan and narrative of sufficient detail to demonstrate compliance with the requirements of this subchapter. - 9.
-Any amendment to the site plan shall comply with section 8 above.
+A maintenance plan for all common areas including but not limited to, parking, sidewalks, public plazas, building facades and programming shall be required as part of the approval of the project.

-155.453 PLANNED COMMERCIAL DEVELOPMENT (PCD)
+155.454 PLANNED COMMERCIAL DEVELOPMENT (PCD)